 Maps and Guidebooks

-If you have only a short time to visit the Somme, then perhaps the best book to use is Major & Mrs. Holt's Battlefields Guide to the Somme.
+If you have only a short time to visit the Somme, then perhaps the best book to use is Major and Mrs Holt's Battlefield Guide to the Somme .
 This contains several one day driving itineraries, which have both distances and timings for each stop, plus clear directions and a useful map.
 This enables you to see as much as possible if time is limited.
 There is also a pocket sized version of this guidebook avaiable now.
-If you have longer, then walking the country of the Somme is very rewarding, and you get to see far more and get a real feel for the battlefields.
-I would very highly recommend Paul Reed's Walking the Somme if you have the time to spend walking the area.
+If you have more time, then walking the country of the Somme is very rewarding, and you get to see far more and get a real feel for the battlefields.
+The somme area is rural, unspoilt and largely retains many of the features that were present during the Great War.
+I would highly recommend Paul Reed's Walking the Somme if you have more time to spend walking the area.

-For in-depth detail on the cemeteries and many other features, then Martin & Mary Middlebrook's The Somme Battlefields goes into much more detail, arranged by small sectors of the battlefield.
-This may be difficult to find in print, but is available via Kindle.
-For more information see the links via the images below, and also the Guidebooks page.
+For in-depth detail on the cemeteries and many other features, then Martin & Mary Middlebrook's Guide to the Somme Battlefields goes into much more detail, organised by small sectors of the battlefield. .
+For more information and reviews of Guidebooks, please see the Guidebooks page.

 In terms of maps, for modern day maps the IGN Serie Bleue are large-scale (1:25000), and are excellent for walking tours.
 Sheets 2408 O, 2408 E and 2407 E cover the majority of the 1916 Somme battlefields.
 For contemporary trench maps, copies of a number covering the Somme battlefields are available in colour from G H Smith.
 The Linesman system is now also available (see the Great War Digital website).